Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds

 \section{Introduction}

 Stochastic Differential Equation (SDE) evolving on linear spaces is a well studied subject.
 Some of the popular books on this subject are \cite{arnold1974stochastic,oksendal2013stochastic}.
 On manifolds, however, the subject of SDEs is an active research area.
-Ever since Kiyosi Ito first described the coordinate transformation rules on manifolds, the subject has evolved and taken a form of what is now broadly known as Stochastic Differential Geometry.
+Ever since K. Ito first described the coordinate transformation rules on manifolds, the subject has evolved and taken a form of what is now broadly known as Stochastic Differential Geometry.
 In linear spaces, Stratonovich SDE representation and Ito SDE representation are two popular ways of representing semi-martingale in form of SDEs.
 It is natural that there will be equivalent ways of describing SDEs on manifold.
 In case of Stratonovich SDEs, it is enough to consider sections of tangent bundle (vector fields) to describe the drift and the noise coefficients.
-However, similar statement cannot be made for Ito type SDE on manifolds due to the additional drift correction term.
-To address this problem Laurent Schwartz, in \cite{schwartz1982geometrie}, introduced the idea of the \textit{second order tangent bundle}\footnote{In order to avoid confusing Schwartz's second order tangent bundle with the usual second tangent bundle $TTM$, we will call Schwartz's second order tangent bundle as diffusion bundle.}.
+However, similar statement cannot be made for Ito type SDE due to the additional drift correction term.
+To address this problem L. Schwartz, in \cite{schwartz1982geometrie}, introduced the idea of the \textit{second order tangent bundle}.
 It is because of this special construction that the study of Stochastic Differential Equations on manifolds gets a special name of Stochastic Differential Geometry.
 A complete account of Schwartz's second order geometry can be found in \cite{emery2012stochastic}.
-One of the central ideas in Schwartz's Stochastic Differential Geometry is that the stochastic differential is considered as an infinitesimal element of Schwartz's second order tangent space or what we will call as diffusion space.
+One of the central ideas in Schwartz's Stochastic Differential Geometry is that the stochastic differential is considered as an infinitesimal element of Schwartz's second order tangent space.
 These stochastic differentials are also called Intrinsic differentials or Schwartz differentials.